KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 From embodiment, remembrance proceeds by **acclivous expansion:** L₁ → L₂ → L₃ → L₄ → L₅.
 This is **reflective centropy** — form refining into principle until awareness is once again luminous and pre-reflexive.

 The **entropic mirror** follows its own lawful pairing.
-From ♾️ Khaon (L₀), acclivous entropy moves toward inverse embodiment at IL₁, may elaborate across IL₂–IL₄ as inverted identities, minds, and Forms (ISS/ISM → IDS/IDM → IDP/IDL), and then declivous collapse resolves the motion from IL₁ toward ♾️ Khaon.
+From ♾️ Khaon (L₀), acclivous entropy moves toward inverse embodiment at IL₁, may elaborate across IL₂–IL₄ as inverted identities, minds, and Forms (ISS / ISM → IDS / IDM → IDP / IDL), and then declivous collapse resolves the motion from IL₁ toward ♾️ Khaon.

 Thus consciousness is a double motion in a balanced lattice: